Watfaq/SoftU2F-Win/README.md

 ## Installing

-> **This app is still under very active development, use it on your own risk please.**
+> **This app is still under very active development.
+It may have bugs or doesn't work in some scenarios.
+Please don't use for production.**

 ### Prerequisites